SasaIA/Trading/README.md

 Now create a folder, open it on an IDE and follow the instructions :

 1. Get a free API Key at [Alpha Vantage](https://www.alphavantage.co)

+      - Create a file `apiKey.txt` and past your API Key.
+      - Create a file `mongoKey.txt` and past in each line your username, password and the rest of the link of MongoDB Atlas after the '@'.

 2. Open terminal and clone the repository
 ```sh
 git clone https://github.com/SasaIA/Trading.git